-Secondly, research consistently supports the correlation between employer-provided supervision and increased staff retention and can result in greater feelings of contentment in, and commitment to, the workplace.
-Additionally, effective supervision produces motivated, confident employees who can be mentors and better peers to others in the organisation:
+Secondly, research consistently supports the correlation between employer afforded/facilitated supervision and increased staff retention.
+Being supported through quality supervision can result in workplace contentment and commitment.
+Additionally, effective supervision enables motivated, confident employees who can be mentors and better peers to others in the organisation: